 4. If you do locate yourself, click on the “+ More” tab of the result that appears to be yours (picture A) and you will see a bit more information. (picture B)

 5. Before you can remove this information, you will need a scan of your state or federal issued ID.
 I know this is uncomfortable and annoying, but you will not be able to remove your information without this.

 - You should block out your photo and your ID number.

-- If you use an ID such as the one pictured below, you can block out your birthdate and the address if it differs from the one you are removing.
+- You can block out your birthdate and the address if it differs from the one you are removing.

 6. Copy the web address of your listing from the address bar before proceeding to step 7.

 7. Click here to remove yourself from 10digits.
 Follow steps A, B, C and D as pictured below: